 - A large number of nodes can be connected.

 Disadvantages of a Tree Topology

-- Overall length of each segment is limited by the type of cabling used.
+- The overall length of each segment is limited by the type of cabling used.

-- If the backbone line breaks, the entire segment goes down.
+- All nodes are dependent on the central hub.
+If the backbone line breaks, the entire segment goes down.

-- More difficult to configure and wire than other topologies.
+- Tree topology is an expansive network layout.
+More difficult to configure and wire than other topologies.

 A mesh network in which every device connects to every other is called a full mesh.
 As shown in the illustration below, partial mesh networks also exist in which some devices connect only indirectly to others.